Point of Sale

-Hang up signs about your specials around the restaurant, place posters on the backs of bathroom doors, and create and distribute postcards to patrons with their checks leading up to Labor Day.
-Remember to share social media posts about the holiday specials or send out the details in an email newsletter, if you have one.
+Hang up signs about your specials around the restaurant, place posters on the backs of bathroom doors, and create and distribute coupons to patrons with their checks leading up to Labor Day.
+Remember to share social media posts about the holiday specials or send out the menu details in an email newsletter, if you have one.

 Having the right tools at your restaurant will make holiday service a smooth operation.
 If you’re planning a Labor Day buffet, stock up on chafing dishes.
 If you’re hosting an al fresco pop up, make sure you have tablecloths, dishes, and silverware suitable for outdoor use.

 Can your restaurant’s tech handle the Labor Day rush?
 Check with your POS provider for software upgrades and ensure that you have enough licenses and hardware to handle an influx of guests.